BerserkChmonya/NotesBin/README.md

 # NoteBin

-NoteBin is a robust web application designed for creating, editing, deleting, and sharing notes, with features for user interaction such as friend connections and notifications.
+NoteBin is a web application designed for creating, editing, deleting, and sharing notes, with features for user interaction such as friend connections and notifications.
 It utilizes JWT for authorization and is built with a microservices architecture using Java for the backend and React for the frontend.

 ## Features